 I worked for the International Society for Technology in Education for (not quite) two years before resigning to become a freelance writer.
 I have no financial interest in the organization and am not a member.

-I am the recipient of a Shuttleworth Foundation Flash Grant, which support my "open thinking" on Hack Education.
+I am the recipient of a Shuttleworth Foundation Flash Grant, which supports my "open thinking" on Hack Education.

 My partner Kin Lane is also a technology professional, and we've started a business together called Tech Gypsies.
 The name pretty much says it all.
 When people ask where we live, I say "out of a suitcase."
 I should add "hopefully near free WiFi and a power source," but always in motion.